NyuydineBill/Vigenere-cipher-crytography/README.md

-# Vigenere Cipher Encryption
+# Vigenere and Affine Cipher Encryption

-This Python script demonstrates how to encrypt a plaintext using the Vigenere cipher technique.
-The Vigenere cipher is a method of encrypting alphabetic text by using a keyword and rearranging the letters based on a keyword.
+This Python script demonstrates how to encrypt a plaintext using the Vigenere or Affine cipher techniques.
+Both ciphers are methods of encrypting alphabetic text, each with its own approach.

 ## Usage